 Need more help to stop procrastination right now?
 Watch this video and you will learn about 5 simple habits you can build that will help you stop procrastinating:

 Now, what you have in your hands is a ‘bypass’ for any mental model you or your team member could hold.
 Systems completely override all negative reactions, mental models and excuses for procrastination by laying out baby steps for each process.
 Instead of looking at the entire picture, all you need to do is follow one step after another and do them.
 No focus for figuring out the next step, or trying to remember what you did last time occurs, because it’s already right there.

 Feelings aren’t facts, but sometimes they hold the ability to completely paralyzing our progress.
 When your mind is in an emotional state, or overwhelmed, sometimes it’s impossible to look at a list of ‘to do’s’ and be able to have the mental clarity to complete them.
 Procrastination is your instant defense mechanism to take the stress off…but it’s a façade.
 It only leads into a rabbit hole of continued procrastination with even more outrageous excuses.

 Like I said in “23 Anti-Procrastination Habits,” incorporating systems into your life can speed up productivity and eliminate those mental block that prevent you from taking action.
-Simply follow the six- steps that I just outlined to systematize your life and override all excuses for procrastination.
+Learn to embrace the suck when things get uncomfortable and simply follow the six- steps that I just outlined to systematize your life and override all excuses for procrastination.

 Want to find out more about procrastination?
-See these procrastination posts:8 Causes of Procrastination 7 Common Procrastination Excuses (and how to beat them)
+See these procrastination posts: